|

 friends doing typical beach stuff like swimming, parasailing, and washing down raw oysters with cold beer.
 While indulging

 in these activities I still managed to come across a neonate Eastern Glass Lizard near a beach.
+By now there

 was a full moon out leaving the hour in-between day and night the only productive hour of the evening for road hunting.